 Best WordPress SEO Plugins Compared (2026)

-Free vs Premium: Where the Money Actually Goes
+Free vs Premium: Where the Paywall Hits

-Rank Math: The One I Actually Use
+Rank Math: The One I Run on Every Site I Own

 Why I Chose Rank Math Over Everything Else

-The setup wizard alone sold me.
+The setup wizard sold me.
 It walks you through every setting, imports your existing SEO data from whatever plugin you’re leaving, and configures schema markup in about 5 minutes.
 No other plugin makes migration this painless.
-I’ve used it to migrate over 300 client sites, and I’ve had zero data loss incidents.
+I’ve used it to migrate over 300 client sites, and I’ve had 0 data loss incidents.

 Rank Math Pro: Is It Worth $6.99/Month?

 Yes.
-If you manage more than one site, Rank Math Pro is the best deal in WordPress SEO.
+If you manage more than 1 site, Rank Math Pro is the best deal in WordPress SEO.
 You get support for unlimited personal sites, advanced schema builder, Google Analytics integration inside your dashboard, keyword rank tracking, and priority support.
 I pay for the Business plan at $13.99/month because I manage client sites, but the Pro plan covers most people.

 - Database queries per page load: 22 (lowest of all tested plugins)